RoanBrand/MQTT-Siemens-S7-300/README.md

 Included is an example application function block (FB70) that is typically called from OB1.
 Inputs for this block can trigger a MQTT broker connect, publish a message or subscribe to a MQTT channel.

+There is also some example code for calculating a payload CRC to check the data integrity.
+The used CRC_GEN function can be found in the oscat.de PLC library.

 ### Notes
 Porting C++ to Siemens SCL has taught many differences between systems.
 Differences include: